JosephLai241/URS/README.md

 ### Getting Started

 It is very quick and easy to get Reddit API credentials.
 Refer to [my guide][How to get Reddit API Credentials for PRAW] to get your credentials, then update the `API` dictionary located in `Credentials.py`

+### Rate Limit Information

+Yes, PRAW has rate limits.
+These limits are proportional to how much karma you have accumulated - the higher the karma, the higher the rate limit.
+This has been implemented to mitigate spammers and bots that utilize PRAW.

+Rate limit information for your account is displayed in a small table underneath the successful login message each time you run any of the PRAW scrapers.
+I have also added a `--check` flag if you want to quickly view this information.

+URS will display an error message as well as the rate limit reset date if you have used all your available requests.

+There are a couple ways to go about solving issues with rate limits:

+* Scrape intermittently
+* Use an account with high karma to get your PRAW credentials
+* Scrape less results per run

+Available requests are refilled if you use the PRAW scrapers intermittently, which might be a good solution to bypassing rate limit issues.
+This can be especially helpful if you've automated URS and are not looking at the output on each run.

 ---